-Approach: As a critical element of the diversification plan, the Impact Collaborative developed a research-based fundraising strategy focused on corporate philanthropy, as well as an aligned communications plan.
-Working alongside the Covenant House team, we conducted internal and external stakeholder research, developed strategies and processes, gained buy-in, and implemented a sustainable plan to increase non-traditional funding sources.
+As a critical element of the diversification plan, Impact Collaborative developed a research-based fundraising strategy focused on corporate philanthropy and millennial activation, as well as aligned programming, partnerships, and communications.
+Working alongside the Covenant House team, we conducted internal and external stakeholder research; developed strategies, programs, and processes; gained buy-in from key stakeholders; and implemented a sustainable plan to increase non-traditional funding sources.

-Results: The final plan, which included organizational, fundraising, programmatic, and communications components—and leveraged Covenant House’s network of 22 sites—is on track to increase corporate giving by 120% over the course of two years, and be a significant element of the overall diversification plan.
+The final plan, which included organizational, fundraising, programmatic, and communications components — and leveraged Covenant House’s network of 30 sites (across 6 countries) — increased funding 220% over the course of the two years since launch.

 Accenture, Aetna, Bank of America, Barclays, Blackrock, Deloitte, Delta, Goldman Sachs, Google, IBM, JP Morgan Chase, Morgan Stanley, NBA Cares, NYU Stern School of Business, Prudential, Sleepy's, TJ Maxx, Walgreens.